These Short Hair Ideas Can Give Anyone a Whole New Look!

 Take a cue from these celebrities with short hair.

 Nothing says “cool girl” quite like a pixie cut and celebs like Zoe Kravitz, Ruby Rose, and Zendaya have all given it a whirl.
-After all, short hair has lots of advantages: it’s easy to maintain, great for hot weather, and generally healthier than longer hair.
+After all, has lots of advantages: it’s easy to maintain, great for hot weather, and generally healthier than longer hair.
 Plus, even bedhead can look ultra-chic, exuding the casual vibe of an off-duty model.

 However, if there’s any downside to having a cropped style, it’s that it can get a little boring.
 There’s not much room to play around with new looks—or is there?
-We asked Elaine Ganuelas, a hairstylist with over a decade of experience (and a short-haired girl herself!) for some easy short hair ideas to shake things up.
+We asked Elaine Ganuelas, a hairstylist with over a decade of experience (and a short-haired girl herself!) for some easy to shake things up.

 How to Style Short Hair